Camellia japonica: Flower

 In the wild, flowering is between January and March.
 The flowers appear along the branches, particularly towards the ends, and have very short stems.
 They occur either alone or in pairs, and are 6–10 cm across.

 There are about nine greenish bracteoles and sepals.
 Flowers of the wild species have six or seven rose or white petals, each 3–4.5 cm long by 1.5–2.5 cm wide; the innermost petals are joined at the base for up to a third of their length.
 (Cultivated forms often have more petals.)
 The numerous stamens are 2.5–3.5 cm long, the outer whorl being joined at the base for up to 2.5 cm.
 The three-lobed style is about 3 cm long.

 The Japanese white eye bird (Zosterops japonica) pollinates Camellia japonica.
+C. japonica flowers are important resources for flower-feeding insects and are visited by a number of insects, most of which are not pollinators but consumers.
+Dasiops sp.
+(Diptera) exploit flower buds.
+Drosophila unipectinata, D. oshimai, and D. lutescens (Diptera) and Epuraea commutata (Coleoptera) exploit fully opened, late, and fallen flowers.

 Fruit

 The fruit consists of a globe-shaped capsule with three compartments (locules), each with one or two large brown seeds with a diameter of 1–2 cm.
 Fruiting occurs in September to October in the wild.